jundalisay/spblist/content/en/research/mohammad/quran/sura-012a.md

 When they saw him, they marveled at him, and accidentally cut their hands.

-They said, “Good Allah, this is not a human, this must be a precious angel.”
+They said, “Good Enki, this is not a human, this must be a precious angel.”

 32. She said, “He is the one you blamed me for.
 I did try to seduce him, but he resisted.
 But if he does not do what I tell him to do, he will be imprisoned, and will be one of the despised.”